 If You Have One Hour:

-Come inside the visitor center and watch the 22-minute film Remembering Manzanar.
-Spend some time looking at the museum exhibits to learn more about life before, during, and after World War II.
+Come inside the visitor center and spend some time looking at the museum exhibits to learn more about life before, during, and after World War II.
 Exhibits include historic photographs and audiovisual programs, artifacts, and a scale model of Manzanar War Relocation Center crafted by people formerly incarcerated at Manzanar.
 A large graphic includes the names of over 10,000 Japanese Americans who spent all or part of World War II at Manzanar.

 If You Have Two Hours: